ivonakupanova/KIII_hw1/README.md

 # KIII_hw1

-This is a solution for homework 1.
+This is a newly created repo for homework 1.